pollen-robotics/poulpe_ethercat_controller/poulpe_ethercat_controller/README.md

     - Fails if the slaves are not at expected addresses.
     - Fails if the slave type is not the expected one, this check is only performed if the feature `verify_orbita_type` is enabled.
     - Fails if any of the slabves is in the error state, can be disabled with the `allow_fault_on_slave` feature.
-- Turn off the actuators on the controller starup, making sure that the actuators are in the `SwitchedOn` state (no voltage applied to the motors).
+- Turn off the actuators on the conftroller starup, making sure that the actuators are in the `SwitchedOn` state (no voltage applied to the motors).
     - If the actuators are not in the `OperationEnabled` state, the controller will perform the emergency stop on the actuator.
 And then proceed to turning it on again to the `SwitchedOn` state.
     - This behavior is enabled with the `turn_off_slaves_setup` feature (enabled by default).